Noncommutative conics in Calabi-Yau quantum projective planes: Classification of

 \section{Classification of $A$}

-In this section, we classify noncommutative conics $A=S/(f)$ up to isomorphism where $S$ are 3-dimensional Calabi-Yau quantum polynomial algebras and $0\neq f\in Z(S)_2$.
+In this section, we classify homogeneous coordinate algebras $A=S/(f)$ of noncommutative conics up to isomorphism of graded algebras where $S$ are 3-dimensional Calabi-Yau quantum polynomial algebras and $0\neq f\in Z(S)_2$.
 It is not easy to check which $S$ has a property that $Z(S)_2\neq 0$ by algebraic calculations especially if $S$ does not have a PBW basis (see \cite{H}), so we use a geometric method in this paper.

 \begin{lemma} Let $S$ be a quadratic algebra and $0\neq u\in Z(S)_1$.
 For a variety $E$ and $\s\in \Aut E$, if $\Delta _{E, \s}\subset \overline \G_S$, then $\s|_{E\setminus \cV(u)}=\id$. \end{lemma}

 \begin{proof} We may assume that $S=k\<x_1, \dots, x_n\>/I$ and $u=x_1\in Z(S)_1$.
 Since $x_1x_i=x_ix_1$ in $S$, $x_1x_i-x_ix_1\in I_2$ for every $i=1, \dots, n$.
 For $p=(a_1, \dots, a_n)\in E\setminus \cV(x_1)$ and $\s(p)=(b_1, \dots, b_n)\in E$, we have $a_1b_i=a_ib_1$ for every $i=1, \dots, n$.
 Since $a_1\neq 0$, $\s(p)=((b_1/a_1)a_1, (b_1/a_1)a_2, \dots, (b_1/a_1)a_n)$, so $b_1\neq 0$ and $\s(p)=p\in E\setminus \cV(x_1)$. \end{proof}